remy/remysharp.com/public/drafts/commit-to-contribute.md

 I've been using semantic release in all of my projects, and so long as the commit message format is right, then there's no work involved in creating release, and importantly there's no work in deciding *what* the version is going to be.

-Something that historically none of my repos had was the ability tovalidate contributed commits for formatting.
+Something that historically none of my repos had was the ability to validate contributed commits for formatting.
 In reality semantic release doesn't mind if you don't follow the commit format, but they're simply ignored and don't drive releases (to npm).

 I've since come across [ghooks](https://www.npmjs.com/package/ghooks) that will run commands on git hooks, and in particular using a `commit-msg` hook that could run [validate-commit-msg](https://www.npmjs.com/package/validate-commit-msg).
 The installation is relatively straight forward, but the reward back to the user is really good, because I say that the commit needs tweaking, can include examples and I can include links.